Thukyd/azure-search-openai-hackathon/README.md

 - [x] Go through "builidng a Rag Chat App to slide 26 - a code walkthrough!
 Very important!
 - [ ] Add the Github ressources of the video to this doc: <https://www.youtube.com/watch?v=TI85JJVPnrM&t=1212> and  <https://github.com/sqlshep/OpenAI> - data pricacy etc. is mentionend there
 - [ ] Add these repo for a lot of great patterns: <https://github.com/microsoft/azure-openai-design-patterns>
+- [ ] at the end add table of content for the readme
+- [ ] Describe your use case
+  - What is your personal goal in the hackathon?
+    - Understanding what Cognigy Knowledge Ai is behind the hood.
+    - With that knowledge I want to be able evaluate the solution of the Cognigy platform better and understand the limitations and possibilitis
+    - For Customer Projects, to know early where the limitations are and how to deal with them.
+  - What problem are you solving?
+    - Brief explanatio of your thesis
+    - Main challenges while writing (Fraktur, endless data and clustering)
+  - Why did you think the bachelor thesis is a good use case for the hackathon?
+    - Known sources & relevant questions to the sources = better to evaluate the results
+    - Difficult case of parsing Fraktur - how to deal with difficult data sources
+    - Fun - If I could travel back in time, I would like to handover this app to the younger me!

+## Table of Content

+[ ] To done at the end

 ## A) Building a RAG Chat App